oVirt/ovirt-site/source/release/4.4.0/index.md

  - [BZ 1749284](https://bugzilla.redhat.com/1749284) **Change the Snapshot operation to be asynchronous**

-   Feature:

-Asynchronous live snapshot

-Reason:

-Before this enhancement the live snapshot operation was synchronized.
-In that state the engine let VDSM to do the operation for 180 seconds by default.
-In case the time passed, the engine considered the operation as failure.
-This can happen due to big memory VM with memory load or/and having slow storage.
+   Before this update, the live snapshot operation was synchronized, such that if VDSM required more than 180 seconds to create a snapshot, the operation failed, preventing snapshots of some virtual machines, such as those with large memory loads, or slow storage.

-Result:

-With this enhancement the operation will be asynchronous.
-Letting the operation run until it ends without timeout.
+With this update, the live snapshot operation is asynchronous, so the operation runs until it ends successfully, regardless of how long it takes.

-The operation now will succeed to large memory load VMs or/and slow storage.

  - [BZ 1692709](https://bugzilla.redhat.com/1692709) **[RFE] Investigate viability of automatically setting up boot partition for FIPS hosts**

-   In addition to setting `fips=1`, host's boot partition need to be explicitly stated in the kernel boot parameters (like: `boot=/dev/sda1`or `boot=UUID=<id>`), this bug will set the boot partition into the kernel boot parameters.
+   With this update, each host's boot partition is explicitly stated in the kernel boot parameters.
+For example: `boot=/dev/sda1` or `boot=UUID=<id>`

  - [BZ 1179273](https://bugzilla.redhat.com/1179273) **[RFE] vdsm: Utilize system-wide crypto-policies**

-   Feature: Use crypto policies introduced in CentOS 8 in favour of VDSM's local crypto settings

-Reason: Using crypto policies provides consistency across the whole OS in regard to crypto standards.
-Since oVirt solution is composed of multiple projects it is desirable to have a single, easily maintainable way of defining these standards.
-This is exactly what crypto policies do - they provide a set of configuration files that affect multiple libraries and programming languages to guarantee uniformity, at the same time keeping the used cipher strings, suites and protocols up to date with widely accepted security recommendations.
+   The VDSM's 'ssl_protocol', 'ssl_excludes' and 'ssl_ciphers' config options have been removed.

 To find our more about crypto policies, please visit:

 https://www.redhat.com/en/blog/consistent-security-crypto-policies-red-hat-enterprise-linux-8

-Result: VDSM's 'ssl_protocol', 'ssl_excludes' and 'ssl_ciphers' config options have been removed.
-If you need to fine-tune your crypto settings you should do it by changing, or creating your own crypto policy.
+If you need to fine-tune your crypto settings you should do it by changing or creating your own crypto policy.
 As an example, if you need your hosts to communicate with some legacy systems that still use insecure TLSv1 or TLSv1.1, you can change your crypto policy to 'LEGACY' with:

  update-crypto-policies --set LEGACY